Survey Completed Autumn 2018

 Why survey Tawny Owls nationally?

 We get better information on how Tawny Owl populations are doing by carrying out periodic targeted surveys with BTO previously carrying out national structured surveys for Tawny Owls in Britain in the autumns of 1989 and 2005.
-So by carrying out a comparable survey this autumn (August 15th - October 15th 2018) that also take advantage of modern statistical techniques, we aim to get up to date measures of change in their occupancy and populations as well as habitat associations and geographical patterns.
+So by carrying out a comparable survey this autumn (August 15th - October 15th 2018) that also take advantage of modern statistical techniques, we aim to get an up to date measure of change in their occupancy and populations as well as habitat associations and geographical patterns.
 By extending the survey to multiple seasons we plan to also look at changes in their population over the course of the year and compare it to productivity/survival recorded in other BTO monitor projects like the Nest Record Scheme and Ringing Scheme.
 Through this, we hope to learn more about our noisy but often mysterious neighbours.